 Search costs are particularly important when entrepreneurs discover and exploit pre-existing market opportunities.
-If markets are in equilibrium and if information asymmetries do not exist, search costs will be equal for everybody.
-Thus, entrepreneurial profits are not likely to exist because nobody needs to lower search costs (Kirzner, 1997; Peng & Wang, 2002).
-But such a condition does not hold in the real world.
-Instead of continuing to search, buyers may settle for a higher price, sellers may accept a lower offer, or they may quit searching at all (Graebner et al., 2010).
+If markets are in equilibrium and if there are no information asymmetries, search costs will be equal for everybody, and, by extension, entrepreneurial profits are not likely to exist because nobody needs to lower search costs (Kirzner, 1997; Peng & Wang, 2002).
+But such a condition does not hold in the real world: Instead of continuing to search, buyers may settle for a higher price, sellers may accept a lower offer, or they may quit searching at all (Graebner et al., 2010).
 As a result, entrepreneurs that can lower such search costs are likely to emerge (Zhang & Li, 2010).

-Not all industries, sectors, and geographic markets are in the same state of disequilibrium; some are more turbulent than others.
-Therefore, the higher the level of disequilibrium, the stronger the information asymmetries, and the more likely the emergence of certain entrepreneurs to profit from intermediation activities (Allen & Santomero, 1997; Zhang & Li, 2010).
-In other words, entrepreneurs thrive on chaos (Brown & Eisenhardt, 1998; Lu, Tan, & Huang, in press).
-Because knowledge sources and recipients are not likely to possess enough information about knowledge characteristics (Chang, Gong, & Peng, 2012), buyers may not have the knowledge to be able to identify with whom they have to transact with at what prices.
+However, not all industries, sectors, and geographic markets are in the same state of disequilibrium; some are more turbulent than others.
+Therefore, the higher the level of disequilibrium, the stronger the information asymmetries, and the more likely the emergence of certain entrepreneurs to profit from intermediation activities will be (Allen & Santomero, 1997; Zhang & Li, 2010).
+In other words, entrepreneurs thrive on chaos (Brown & Eisenhardt, 1998).
+Since the extent of knowledge complexity would determine the degree of information asymmetries in an industry because knowledge sources and recipients are not likely to possess enough information about knowledge characteristics (Chang, Gong, & Peng, 2012).
+Thus, buyers may not have the knowledge to be able to identify with whom they have to transact with at what prices.
 In a similar vein, sellers may be unable to identify which parties can successfully absorb and utilize their knowledge (Graebner et al., 2010).
 A high level of information asymmetries arising from knowledge complexity may be a basis of discovering and exploiting entrepreneurial opportunities through intermediation (Fiet, 2007).
 Therefore:

-Proposition 1.
-The more complex knowledge is required in an industry, the more likely that entrepreneurs will discover and exploit for themselves opportunities arising from a high level of information asymmetries between potential buyers and sellers.
+Proposition 1: The more complex knowledge is required in an industry, the more likely that entrepreneurs will discover and exploit for themselves opportunities arising from a high level of information asymmetries between potential buyers and sellers.